alxm/faur/README.md

 ![Hello, World screenshot](./media/hello.gif "Hello, World screenshot")

-Move the square with the arrow keys or a gamepad.
+You can move the square on screen with the arrow keys or with a game controller.

 ### Generated Files